+Action by Date completed 17.11(g) - Check that cabling is fixed as per the requirement of BS7671 of the Electrical Regulations.
+Action by Date completed 17.11(i) - Fire resisting glazing and side to both sides of the entrance pouch ground floor.
 Action by Date completed

-eck that cabling is fixed as per Electrical Regulations. the requirement of

-Action by Date completed

-17.11(i) - Fire entrance pouch resisting glazing and side to be ground floor. ooth sides of the

-Action by Date completed

-17.11(I) - review policy on leaving the access ladder to the lift motor room in situe, potentially obstructing the means of escape.
+17.11(k) - review policy on leaving the access ladder to the lift motor room in situe, potentially obstructing the means of escape.

-17.11(m) - Replace the double wooden doors and transoms to the bin chute area, grounds floor, to give a minimum of 30 minutes fire resistance, fitted with intumescent heat and cold smoke seals.
+17.11(I) - Replace the double wooden doors and transoms to the bin chute area, grounds floor, to give a minimum of 30 minutes fire resistance, fitted with intumescent heat and cold smoke seals.

-17.11(o) - All doors opening onto protected routes and balconies need to be fire doors capable of providing 30 minutes fire resistance.
+17.11(n) - All doors opening onto protected routes and balconies need to be fire doors capable of providing 30 minutes fire resistance.